Donkey Kong (character): Reception and legacy

-Commentary

 Donkey Kong is one of the most iconic video game characters, and has been listed as one of the greatest.
 The original Donkey Kong was Nintendo's first major international success and established it as a prominent force in the video game industry; IGN attributed its success to the popularity of Donkey Kong as a character.
 Donkey Kong featured a level of narrative depth unprecedented in games at the time, and gave Nintendo its first marketable characters.
 Donkey Kong was more popular than the protagonist, Mario, and he was the overwhelming focus of merchandise.
-However, Nintendo soon began to push Mario as a leading character, and Donkey Kong's popularity faded.
+Nintendo soon began to push Mario as a leading character, and Donkey Kong's popularity faded.

 Game Informers Ben Reeves wrote that Donkey Kong Country reestablished Donkey Kong's independent identity, and USgamers Jeremy Parish said that it "brought back [Donkey Kong] in true '90s style".
 It positioned him as a competitor to Sega's Sonic the Hedgehog and other "hip anthromorph" platformer mascots, and was credited with helping Nintendo pull ahead of Sega towards the end of the 16-bit era's console war.
+GamePros Lawrence Neves praised Donkey Kong's design for its details, such as his tie moving while he runs, and Total!s reviewers said the quality of his animations surpassed that of a Disney Animation film.
+Critics enjoyed Donkey Kong's gameplay dynamic with Diddy Kong.
+Total!s reviewers considered Donkey Kong more fun to control, although Hardcore Gaming 101s David DiRienzo found their control differences mostly superficial.

 Nintendo World Reports Pedro Hernandez said the first two Country games cemented Donkey Kong as one of his favorite Nintendo characters.
 He found Donkey Kong endearing for his "innocence and humanity" in his attempts to help and feel accepted, and fascinating due to his in-universe history and expansive family.
-Critics enjoyed Donkey Kong's gameplay dynamic with Diddy Kong, although Hardcore Gaming 101s David DiRienzo found their differences mostly superficial.

-Countrys critical standing declined in the 2000s, with journalists deeming its emphasis on visual fidelity over gameplay innovation an example of style over substance.
+Countrys critical standing declined in the 2000s, journalists deeming its emphasis on visual fidelity over gameplay innovation an example of style over substance.
 GameSpys staff disliked the Country Donkey Kong redesign, which they felt was inferior to the unruly yet endearing arcade design, and expressed dismay that Nintendo retained it.
 GamesRadar+s Bob Mackey said the design looked fine when considering the limitations of 1994 rendering technology but expressed surprise that Nintendo continued to use it without major alterations.
 He wrote that by 2014, it had become "increasingly bizarre to see this product of mid-90s technology dropped into games with real-time visuals that handily outclass Rare's pre-rendered relics".